An easy, step-by-step way to clean your french press (and why you should)

 If knocking out the sieve feels like too much work you can line the sieve with a paper towel, although personally, I feel that is superfluous.
 As an added bonus, by not flushing the grounds down the sink you can save them for other uses!
 Coffee grounds are compostable, are beneficial in gardens, and can even be used as an exfoliant (1).

-2. Take apart your press
+2. Disassemble your French press Completely

 For proper cleaning, you are going to want to break down your press all the way.
 Most French presses can be broken down into 5 components: